kjetilv/dropwizard-configstack/README.md

 was, in no particular order:

-* A base, shared config with overrides and/or mix-ins for various purposes and environments
+* A base, shared config with overrides and/or mix-ins for various purposes and environments - stackable configs!
-* Variable substitutions like `${this}` which can reference other parts of the config, like `/server/applicationConnectors/0/type`
+* Variable substitutions like `${this}`, which can reference other parts of the config as well, like `${/server/applicationConnectors/0/type}`.
+Give me one reason we shouldn't have that.
-* Resources loadable from files, with fallback to classpath resources
+* Resources that are loadable from files as usual, but with a fallback to classpath resources

+Dropwizard's config support already does much of this - except stacks - but not in ways that combine easily.

 ## Simple usage